-The term “depression” is ambiguous, and may also refer to other mood disorders or mood swings lacking medical intervention.
-We all at one time or another suffer some form of depression in our daily lives, things improve and its back to work we go (to use a well-known saying).
+The term “depression” is ambiguous (not clear or decided), and may also refer to other mood disorders or mood swings lacking medical intervention.
+We all at one time or another suffer some form of depression in our daily lives, however, things generally improve and it is back to work we go (to coin a well-known saying).

 Major Depressive Disorder is a mental disorder characterized by an all-encompassing low mood accompanied by low self-esteem, and by the loss of interest or pleasure in normally enjoyable activities.
 This condition is a disabling disorder that adversely affects a person’s family, work or school life, sleeping and eating habits, and to their health in general.

-The disorder is treated with antidepressant medication and, in many cases receive psychotherapy or counselling.
+The disorder is treated with antidepressant medication and, in many cases receives psychotherapy or counselling.
 However, the effectiveness of medication for mild or moderate cases is thought to be questionable.
-Hospitalisation may be necessary in cases where patients show a marked increase of self-neglect or a significant risk of harm to self or others.
+Hospitalization may be necessary in cases where patients show a marked increase of self-neglect or a significant risk of harm to self or others.

 The duration of this particular disorder can show as one episode lasting weeks to a lifetime with recurrent major depressive episodes.